 We are having MILKING SCHOOL again in the spring of 2014 when you can come and learn what you need to own and care for your cow.
 We will even cover some simple things to do with all that wonderful milk.
 Details here.
 We had a great 2013 Milking School!

-We will be speaking about “The Return of The Family Milk Cow” at the Seven Springs PA Mother Earth News Fair.
+We will be speaking about “The Return of The Family Milk Cow” at the Seven Springs PA Mother Earth News Fair in September and the Asheville, NC Mother Earth News fair April 12-13th.
 See our facebook page for more info.

 Misty Morning Farm in Virginia